truerss/actorika/Readme.md

 system.send(fooRef, "test")
 ```

-#### Note: The library does not use `Props/Builder` for create actors, instead of this you need to define
+#### Note: The library does not use `Props/Builder` for creating actors, instead of this you need to define
 additional properties in `preStart` method:

 ```scala